A Structural Criterion for the Applicability of Algebraic Phase Theory: Structural Obstructions

 In each case, at least one Structural Applicability condition fails.
 By Theorem~\ref{thm:obstruction}, Algebraic Phase Theory is therefore inapplicable to all domains listed in the corollary. \end{proof}

-In these settings, any attempt to impose phase-theoretic structure necessarily alters or suppresses intrinsic interaction data.
+In these settings, attempts to impose finite-depth phase-theoretic structure may require altering or truncating intrinsic interaction data.
 The resulting constructions do not reflect genuine phase interaction and therefore fall outside the scope of Algebraic Phase Theory.